-Primal Raw Frozen Grinds dog food receives the Advisor’s highest rating of 5 stars.
+Primal Raw Frozen Grinds Dog Food receives the Advisor’s top rating of 5 stars.

 - Primal Beef Grind

 - Primal Chicken Grind